 Round-trip including hike to the Window: 21 miles

 ).
 From the trailhead, follow the trail 80 yards to the south.
 Here the Weminuche and Big Squaw Trails split.
 Turn right (west), and follow the Weminuche Trail.
 The trail will begin to contour above the Rio Grande Reservoir.
 About 0.5 mile along the trail you will enter the Weminuche Wilderness.
 At roughly mile 1.6 the trail takes a turn to the south and begins to enter the Weminuche Creek drainage.
 Around mile 1.85, the trail crosses to the west side of Weminuche Creek via a well constructed wooden bridge.
 Continue up the trail as it follows the Weminuche Creek up the valley.
 After the bridge crossing, you want to start counting the smaller side creeks that the trail will cross.
 This trail sees a lot of horse, and cattle traffic, and as such bears the usual evidence of such animals.
 The trail in this section is very easy going for the most part, as not much elevation is being gained.
 You almost forget that you are actually hiking at around 10,500 ft!

 Just after the 3rd creek crossing (Weminuche Pass area),

 , and lower than depicted on the Trails Illustrated map.
 The good news is that there is an actual trail to follow.
 The bad news is that it has in the past had large deadfall across it in places, and the trail had worn it's way around these obstacles.
-(I was told by a National Forest Service Employee in 2004 that the Opal Lake Trail was no longer maintained.)
-At around 12,000 feet, the slope will ease and you will find a flat area.
+(I was told by a National Forest Service Employee in 2004 that the Opal Lake Trail was no longer maintained.
+[2017 update: There now seems to be even more deadfall across parts of the trail.
+It is a shame that this trail is not maintained, as it really is quite an interesting trail, and in my opinion, the best approach trail to use when climbing RGP]) At around 12,000 feet, the slope will ease and you will find a flat area.
 You will also find a mess of willows to contend with.
 The trail does still push though these tall willows, however if you are not careful, you may trip and find yourself lying amongst them!
 At 12,200 ft. leave the Opal Lake trail for an unmarked spur trail heading off towards the NW, and the 12,645 ft saddle between RGP and UN 12,278.
 At this point you are nearly 3.5 miles away from Weminuche Pass.
 As the slope you are ascending begins to relent, and before actually reaching the saddle, turn to the left (WSW) and toward the challenge that you have come all this way to meet.

 ) You can chose to climb directly up a steep, scree-filled gully with an evident use trail onto a shoulder buttressing the east ridge of the summit pyramid.
 You can chose to take a route off to the right and scramble up steeper rock, or you can bear to the left and take a longer but less steep way up to the top of this obstacle.
 This shoulder is topped by point 13,185 on the map.
 From here the final stretch of the climb looms before you.
 Begin up the east ridge of the summit pyramid.
 Stay to the left to avoid the more difficult and messier right side of the ridge.
 The talus you encounter here is steep and unstable.
 You will encounter large chunks of rock that will move underneath you...be careful!
 Amongst the long cooled remnants of Rio Grande Pyramid's more violent past, you may spot signs in the rock of a time when the area was much warmer and fluid.
 After you make your way to the top of this dynamic pile of igneous rock, the summit of this special peak is yours.

 To visit Rio Grande Pyramid's Window, follow the route you ascended back down to the Opal Lake Trail.
 Follow the trail for about 0.2 mile before leaving it to cross the open terrain.
 Head south, then southwest around a rounded buttress.
 Continue southwest toward the Window over flat ground.
 Nearing the Window, hike upwards until you are within the great, timeless notch.
 Enjoy the view through this, the grandest of windows.